anttijuu/O4-server/README.md

 ## Bot channel

 Server may also host a *bot channel*.
-Bot channel loads messages from a text file and a channel named from the bot file name is created.
-If any users join the channel, the bot channel starts to send chat messages to that channel.
+Bot channel loads messages from a text file.
+A channel gets it's name from the file name.

+If a user joins the channel, the bot channel starts to send chat messages to that channel.
 When the last user leaves the bot channel, no messages are sent.

-Bot channels are not closed, similarily to "main" channel.
-Thus when users list available channels on the server, the bot channel (if configured) is also listed as an available channel.
+Bot channels are never closed, similarily to "main" channel.
+Thus, when users list available channels on the server, the bot channel (if configured) is also listed as an available channel.

 To set up a bot channel, specify the file name (possibly with full path) in the `chatserver.properties` settings file:

 ```
 botchannel=odysseu
 ```
-The file `odysseu.txt` (note the compulsory file extension!) contains an example file.
-Some rules for the file:
+The file `odysseu.txt` (note the compulsory file extension that is *not* mentioned in the config file!) contains an example file.
+Some rules for the file structure:

 * The bot channel name comes from the file name, so this file would create a channel named `odysseu`.
-* Lines beginning with `#` are comment lines and are not handled at all.
+* Lines beginning with `#` are comment lines and are not handled.
 * Lines beginning with `$` change the topic of the channel.
 * Empty lines are skipped.
-* Other lines are assumed to be chat message lines, where first character `:` splits the line in two: text before it is the nick of the sender and text after is the chat message to send.
+* Other lines are assumed to be chat message lines, where first `:` character found splits the line in two: text *before* `:` is the *nick* of the sender and text after `:` is the chat message to send to the client sessions in the channel.

 If this setting does not exist or the file name is empty or invalid, no bot channel is created.

+Currently server supports only one bot channel at a time.

 ## Building